Chiselhampton, St Katherine's Church

 The Peers family came from London where they had prospered as grocers and hosiers.
 Charles Peers's father had risen to become Lord Mayor of London.
 Charles's wife Katherine was an Oxfordshire native, which may explain why he abandoned London in favour of rural Oxfordshire.
 Peers built a new manor house overlooking the river.

 St Mary's church in Chiselhampton dates to at least 1146.
 We know very little about that medieval building, as very few historical records exist describing it before the 18th century.
 We do know that during the medieval period it served as a chapel annexed to Dorchester Abbey.

-By the middle of the 18th century the chapel was in ruinous condition, and a contemporary account says that the parishioners could not meet without 'manifest hazard to their lives'.
+By the middle of the 18th century, the chapel was in a ruinous condition, and a contemporary account says that the parishioners could not meet without 'manifest hazard to their lives'.
 Charles Peers applied for permission to tear down the old chapel and re-use the building materials to erect a new building some 200 yards to the west.

 The new church was consecrated on 22 August 1763 and dedicated to St Katherine, possibly in honour of Peers' wife.
 We do not know for certain who the architect was, but it seems quite likely that Samuel Dowbiggin, who was engaged in building Peers' new manor house, took a hand in the church.

 The result is one of the best examples of Georgian church architecture in Oxfordshire.
 Remarkably, it has survived with very little alteration, with the exception of roof restoration in 1882 and repair to the bell turret in 1894.